-Shadow banning is the most pernicious censorship.
-It is the most effective, and it is the most fraudulently denied.
+Shadow banning is the most pernicious and effective censorship.
 It is better understood as “push throttling.”
 The “push” algorithm decides which content to show you and which to deprioritize.
 When a wrong-think user is identified, they are “push throttled” or “shadow banned,” so that their content exists, but only a fraction of the community will ever see their content.

 They effectively communicate in a small silo.
 Their small group of friends communicate with each other, so it seems as though they are just unpopular.
 In reality, content from “trusted,” “reputable,” “NewsGuard” sources is simply crowding them out and burying their content at the bottom of feeds, where few will ever see it, or else big tech will only promote it to a small and select few subscribers.

-Although there are sophisticated ways to reverse engineer the social media “push throttling” and prove their totalitarian thought control, you can even do simple experiments to demonstrate it for yourself.
+Although there are sophisticated ways to reverse engineer the social media “push throttling," you can even do simple experiments to demonstrate it for yourself.